Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 The first form shall select a *single* element of a pack, and shall yield this value as a single value (i.e. not as a new pack).
 For example, the expression :cpp:`[1]pack` shall yield the second value of the parameter pack :cpp:`pack`.
 If the :var:`index` is negative, it shall first be added to :cpp:`sizeof...(`\ :var:`pack_expression`\ :cpp:`)`.
 If the index (after the preceding step, if applicable) is out of bounds, the expression shall be ill-formed.

 The second form shall return a *variable* slice of the parameter pack, and shall yield this value as a new parameter pack.
 Both indices are optional and may be omitted.
 The first :var:`index` shall specify the index of the first pack element to yield.
 If omitted, the value :cpp:`0` shall be assumed.
 The second :var:`index` shall specify the *upper bound* on the indices to be yielded, meaning that the specified index is *not* included.
-If omitted, the value :cpp:`sizeof...(`\ :var:`pack_expression`\ :cpp:`)` shall be assumed.
+If omitted, the value :cpp:`sizeof...(`\ :var:`pack_expression`\ :cpp:`)` shall be assumed\ [#mi]_.
 If either value is negative, it shall first be added to :cpp:`sizeof...(`\ :var:`pack_expression`\ :cpp:`)`.
 Each value shall then be clamped to the range [\ :cpp:`0`, :cpp:`sizeof...(`\ :var:`pack_expression`\ :cpp:`)`].
 If, after normalization and clamping, the upper index is less than the lower index, an empty parameter pack shall be yielded.
 (Note that this means that a variable slice is never ill-formed due to out of bounds index values.)

 This can be represented in pseudo-code::